irisbaron/loopback-demo-zos/README.md

 datasource.json

 We showed steps to create the customer datasource.
-Similarly, repeat this step to generate the credit-card and rewards program datasources, named creditDB and rewardsDB, respectively.
+Similarly, repeat this step to generate the credit-card and rewards program datasources, named creditCardRecords and rewardsProgramRecords, respectively.

 ### Generating Model Objects